slawler/SailTech/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/slawler/sailtech)

-Repo for scripts to log & plot hydro-met and other data onboard sailboats, recorded using onbard sensors and instrumentation.
+## Launch a Binder & Open PlotCabinTemps to plot current readings.

-Launch a Binder to plot current readings.
+Development Repo for scripts to log & plot hydro-met and other data onboard sailboats, recorded using onbard sensors and instrumentation.